 When Roman laughed, Gareth imagined he could see the tension leaving the young man’s body in tangible waves.
-“I’m there every day, Gareth, I don’t remember—,” Roman paused, then, and gave Gareth a strange look.
+“I’m there every day, Gareth, I don’t—,” Roman paused, then, and gave Gareth a strange look.
 “Wait, I do remember!
-You’re that old man I had a random staring contest with last week.”
+You’re that old man I had a random staring contest with last week!”

 Gareth pouted.
 “I’m not that old.”

-Roman laughed again, the sound bright and youthful, and even though his mind’s haze, Gareth envied Roman.
+Roman laughed again, the sound bright and youthful.
+Even though his mind’s haze, Gareth envied Roman.
 “No, you’re not.
 One of those encounters the memory exaggerates, I suppose.
-Must have been the bald head.”
+Must have been the shaved head.”